-The Trust has more than 400 members.
-We contribute to various community forums and organisations.
+The Trust has more than 400 members across the municipality, nearly half of whom are families.
+Many contribute their time, energy and expertise in support of our goals.
+We contribute to various community forums and organisations including.

 - Council’s Conservation Advisory Panel (CAP): Lucy Miller Creagh

 - Bushland Management Advisory Committee: Brigid Dowsett & Jenny Craigie